Cyriaque Lamar

 Puck-A puck-A puck-A!

 “Pa-pathetic,” he stuttered.
-“Excessive.”

 Just as father and daughter metastasized into Pakicetus, Leviathan composed this writhing edifice.
-Each rat was a particle of this superstructure, held together by vectors of tail and jaw and claw, plus a crackling skeleton of loose lumber.
+Each rat was a particle of this superstructure, held together by vectors of tail and jaw and claw, plus a crackling lattice of loose lumber.
 The swarm’s astounding weight threatened to crush any one rat, so the tower was in perpetual motion, swirling hypnotic, its components leaping and scampering from one position to the next.
 Ramparts rose and fell like dust devils.
 Geodesic spheres of interlocked Rattus offered a shifting scaffolding; the rodent buckminsterfullerene rolled and dropped, then burst and scattered, the ecstatic mortar of this monument to vertigo.

 The rat aggregate lacked individuated organs or appendages, but it did have a face.
 Perched atop a neck of branches was the skull Xoz tossed at the river, its pheromone plume exhausted.
 The braincase wove like an Apatosaurus exhumed, and the rats unleashed a synchronized brux.
-The tower’s teeth gnashed as one, and the mollusk felt the noise in his three hearts.
+Their teeth gnashed as one, and the mollusk felt the noise in his three hearts.

 From its high parapet, the jawless skull preened.